JoseLSilva/home-inventory-api/README.md

 The scripts that can be used are defined in `package.json`

 -  `npm start` - Runs the compiler and a server at the same time.
--  `npm run start:dev` - Run the compiler and a server in development mode at the same time.
+-  `npm run start:dev` - Run the compiler and a server in "watch mode" at the same time.
 -  `npm run build` - Runs the TypeScript compiler once.

 Here are the test related scripts: